Elon Musk's Neuralink update: How to watch, start time, 'working' device demo

 Earlier this year Elon Musk, SpaceX and Tesla head (and reportedly fourth richest person on the planet), teased he would be showing off the latest developments from Neuralink, his startup company that aims to connect our brains with PCs.
 We knew the update was coming in August but now we have a time and live webcast confirmation.
 Here's when and how you can watch live.

-Musk tweeted on Tuesday the update is scheduled in for Friday, Aug.
+The update is scheduled for Friday, Aug.
 28 at 3 p.m.
 PT (6 p.m.
-PT).
+ET), Musk tweeted on Tuesday.

 During an earlier tease back in February, Musk noted the next version of Neuralink would be "awesome" compared to what was presented during the first Neuralink presser in July 2019.
 That conference wasn't underwhelming but it showed the Neuralink device has a long way to go before its ready for prime time.